I did a few sketches based on the flag and then began on the armature.

 Gadsden in action.
 The tail was made out of gatorade bottles filled with popcorn kernels.
 They produced a pretty good rattling sound.
 The crowd really loved the rattle.
 I believe I heard quite a few "Shake it baby"s as we walked by.
 This may have made Karly feel a bit uncomfortable since she controlled the tail.

 And after a day of striking cuddly fear into the hearts of young children and small dogs, Gadsden and I settle down near the pool for a break.
 Check out the shirt on the guy behind me.
-It gives
+It gives 3 wolf moon a run for its money.

 No comments: